raspberrypilearning/getting-started-with-git/worksheet.md

 One way to think about Git, is to imagine a magical school bag.
 You can pull books out of your bag and do some work anytime you like.
 Once you've finished you homework, you can put the books back into your school bag, and the bag remembers what changes you made to all the books inside it.

-What's even better is that this school bag can be sychronised with another magical school bag that lives in the clouds.
+What's even better is that this school bag can be synchronised with another magical school bag that lives in the clouds.
 Anytime you like, you can tell the bag to copy the contents of all the books to the sky-bag.
 If you lose your own school bag, you don't have to worry, as you can just get a new one and grab all the books and writing from the sky-bag.

 That's not all though.
 All your friends at school also have magical school bags.
 They also keep their bags synchronised with the sky-bag.
 This means that you and your friends can all work on the homework together.
 If a friend has a better answer to a Science question than you do, you can copy their answer from the sky-bag to your book.